 This is a very special place, as it contains the balsamed body of the first president of North Vietnam and the leader of the liberation: Ho Chi Minh.

 Although the Ho Chi Minh Mausoleum was closed when we visited Hanoi, we have read it’s often open during Tet.
-We actually liked walking around the area without it being overly busy.
+We were probably a bit unlucky this year.
+But we actually liked walking around the area without it being overly busy.
 It’s a shame we didn’t get to see it from the inside, but the building itself is very beautiful too.

 The Mausoleum is located at Ba Dinh Square and there are lots of other noteworthy monuments you can visit too.
 For instance the One Pillar Pagoda, the Presidential Palace, Ho Chi Minh Museum and the house of Ho Chi Minh.
 During Tet we could visit the House of Ho Chi Minh, the Presidential Palace and the One Pillar Pagoda.